-Did you know that periodontitis is the most common disease of animals?
+Did you know that periodontitis is the most common disease in pets?
 Yet it often gets confused with gingivitis.
-Gingivitis refers to inflammation of the gingiva and this represents the earliest stages of periodontitis.
+Gingivitis refers to inflammation of the gingiva – which is only the earliest stages of periodontitis.

-Periodontitis describes inflammation of not only the gingiva but other structures of the periodontium (ligaments, gingiva connective tissue, and alveolar bone forming the tooth socket).
+Periodontitis describes inflammation of not only the gingiva but other structures of the periodontium (the ligaments, gingiva connective tissue, and alveolar bones that form the tooth socket).
 Once advanced periodontitis occurs the changes are difficult to reverse!

 According to Hills Pet, it’s all about bacteria in the mouth.